Robert-Hellinga/froyo-games/doc/plan/DESIGN.md

 ## Significant differences from Original Plan

+* The AIBrain was not considered when we first made the plan

 ## New Features HowTo

 #### Easy to Add Features

+* add new game that also grid-piece based

+    * Create a block class extending the block abstraction, create a blockgrid class extending the blockgrid abstraction, and then create a game class that extends the game abstraction.
+Implement the respective game rule in these classes.

 #### Other Features not yet Done